Ballad (Glee): Production

 "Ballad" was written and directed by series creator Brad Falchuk.
 Recurring characters who appear in the episode are glee club members Brittany (Heather Morris), Santana Lopez (Naya Rivera) and Mike Chang (Harry Shum, Jr.).
 Romy Rosemont plays Finn's mother Carole Hudson, her first appearance since the series' second episode, and Gregg Henry and Charlotte Ross guest-star as Quinn's parents, Russell and Judy Fabray.
 Sarah Drew is Suzy Pepper, a student with "an insane, absurd, psychotic crush on Mr. Schuester".
 Drew described Suzy as "kind of stalkerish and creepy", but ultimately redeemable.

 The episode features cover versions of "Endless Love" by Diana Ross and Lionel Richie, "I'll Stand by You" by The Pretenders, "Crush" by Jennifer Paige, "(You're) Having My Baby" by Paul Anka and Odia Coates, "Lean on Me" by Bill Withers, and a mash-up of "Don't Stand So Close to Me" by The Police and "Young Girl" by Gary Puckett and The Union Gap.
 Studio recordings of all songs performed in the episode were released as singles, available for digital download, and are also included on the album Glee: The Music, Volume 2.
 "Endless Love" charted at number 87 in Canada, and 78 in America.
 "I'll Stand by You" reached number 65 in Canada and 73 in America, while "Don't Stand So Close to Me / Young Girl" charted at number 67 in Canada and 64 in America.

-Monteith and Agron were not allowed to attend rehearsals for the episode's final musical performance, "Lean on Me", as Falchuk wanted their reactions to seem real.
-Both were brought to tears by the performance, with co-star Jenna Ushkowitz commenting: "It's special to have those kinds of touching moments where you can get real, raw emotions on screen."